Marc Gual: Sevilla

+Loan to Real Zaragoza

 Gual was loaned to fellow second division side Real Zaragoza, for one year, on 9 August 2018.

+Loan to Girona

 On 28 June of the following year, he joined freshly relegated side Girona FC also in a temporary deal.

+Loan to Real Madrid Castilla

-On 30 January 2020, Gual moved to Real Madrid Castilla on loan for the remainder of the season.
+On 30 January 2020, Gual moved to Real Madrid Castilla on loan for the remaining part of the season.
 On 1 September, he agreed to a permanent two-year contract with AD Alcorcón in the second division.

 Dnipro

-Gual terminated his contract with Alkor on 7 January 2022.
+Gual terminated his contract with Alcorcón on 7 January 2022.
 He then signed with Ukrainian Premier League club SC Dnipro-1 on a deal until the summer of 2024.
 Only 42 days on from his signing, and before the resumption of the Ukrainian season after the winter break, the league was suspended due to the Russian invasion and he escaped the country.

 FIFA suspended the contracts of all foreign players and coaches affiliated with the Ukrainian Association of Football on 7 March 2022.

+Loan to Jagiellonia Białystok

-Sixteen days later, Gual returned to Eastern Europe, joining Polish Ekstraklasa side Jagiellonia Białystok until the end of the season.
+Sixteen days later, Gual joined Polish Ekstraklasa side Jagiellonia Białystok until the end of the season.
 On his debut on 3 April, he scored the winner in the seventh minute of added time in a 2–1 home victory over Zagłębie Lubin.
 On 28 June, his loan was extended for another year.

+Legia Warsaw

+On 11 May 2023, Gual signed a three-year deal with the Polish Cup holders Legia Warsaw, effective from 1 July.
+On 7 November 2024, Gual scored two goals in a 4–0 victory over Dinamo Minsk in a UEFA Conference League league stage game.

+Rio Ave

+On 9 August 2025, Gual joined Primeira Liga club Rio Ave on a one-year contract for a reported €200,000 fee.